Our Wildlife Garden

 A Work in Progress

 Our wildlife garden has been evolving since the beginning.
 As we keep learning it keeps progressing.
-With locally grown native plants now more readily available than they were for the first 30 years of our gardening efforts, the transformation of the garden has speeded up.
+With locally grown native plants now more readily available than they were for the first 30 years of our gardening efforts, the transformation of the garden has sped up.

 With so many years of trial and error, I now use my wildlife gardens (during the workshops I teach and the garden tours I lead) as teaching tools to help spare others the growing pains that Clay and I experienced.